TelegraphCreative/abodu-fed/site/content/pages/index.md

     text: 'View Pricing'
   color_block__heading: 'What it costs'
   color_block__subheading: 'Straightforward Pricing.'
-  color_block__copy: 'Our simple, flat pricing starts at $199,000, which includes everything- permitting, build, and install.'
+  color_block__copy: 'Our simple pricing starts at $199,000, which includes everything- permitting, build, and install.
+We''ll guarantee you the price before any contracts are signed.'
 cta__fields:
   cta__button:
     url: /contact-us